numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Examples
 ^^^^^^^^

+The following examples represent future user-defined datatypes we wish to enable.
+These datatypes are not part the NEP and choices (e.g. choice of casting rules) are possibilities we wish to enable and do not represent recommendations.

 Simple Numerical Types
 """"""""""""""""""""""

-Mainly used where memory is a consideration, lower-precision numeric types such as ``bfloat16`` are common in other computational frameworks.
+Mainly used where memory is a consideration, lower-precision numeric types such as :ref:```bfloat16`` <https://en.wikipedia.org/wiki/Bfloat16_floating-point_format>` are common in other computational frameworks.
 For these types the definitions of things such as ``np.common_type`` and ``np.can_cast`` are some of the most important interfaces.
-Once they support ``np.common_type``, it is (for the most part) possible to find the correct ufunc loop to call, since most ufuncs – such as add – effectively only require ``np.result_type``::
+Once they support ``np.common_type``, it is (for the most part) possible to find the correct ufunc loop to call, since most ufuncs -- such as add -- effectively only require ``np.result_type``::

     >>> np.add(arr1, arr2).dtype == np.result_type(arr1, arr2)